Years ago, while driving through Southern Minnesota to meet my future in-laws, my wife issued me a warning.

 Recently, a neighbor came over and I offered him a beer.

-“I dunno,” he said, “the stuff you drink tastes like what I used to Sealcoat my driveway.”
+“I dunno,” he said, “the stuff you drink tastes like what I use to Sealcoat my driveway.”

 “Yeah,” I told him, “and the stuff you drink has less taste than my well water.”

-“It’s what I wanted to talk about,” I told him, “I got a case of Bud Light cooling in the garage, let’s head in there and you can tell me all about it.”
+“I got a case of Bud Light cooling in the garage,” I told him, “let’s head in there and I will tell you all about it.”